New Mexico Natural History And Science Museum

 Plan Your Visit

 Before you go, check the museum's website for hours of operation, admission fees, and special events.
-Consider purchasing tickets online to avoid waiting in line.
+But consider purchasing tickets online to avoid waiting in line.
 Also, be sure to allow enough time to explore the museum's many exhibits and attractions.
 A typical visit can take several hours, so plan accordingly.

 Dress Comfortably